bbbutterwell/books/wkuf_ch09.md

 "Maevis, can I come in?
 The pie won't fit under the door."

 Maeve's foot really hurts.
 She doesn't want to make a big deal about that right now, but it really does.
-It's swollen and huge and it's still throbbing and the brace itches too.
+It's swollen and it's still throbbing and the brace itches too.

 When she first fell two days ago, and her ankle went sort of sideways, she had gone down like a sack of potatoes, and then the old ladder had fallen on her, like it was trying to finish her off for good - like it could tell the fall hadn't killed her.
 In that moment, when the ladder tried to finish her off, after she'd already maybe broken her leg, it was like the Whole World had decided to finally attack her at once.
 An ambush.
 Everything wasn't where it should be, and her old ladder, in its death throes, had tried to take her with it.
 After all they'd been through.

 It made her really angry, even though she was stunned from the fall and scared she'd broken something, and angry the masking tape hadn't held, and that she already knew it wouldn't anyway, and worried about the ice tea with Liz that she maybe wasn't going to have now.
 Worried about wanting a sister, and never having one.
 Wanting her Aunt Bee back.
 There were a lot of emotions.

-She had just laid there on the ground, wondering if she had broken her leg, and getting angrier at the Whole World for attacking her that week - that whole year - and her foot started to get all warm and throbbing and it wasn't until later that it *really* started to hurt, when she had finally crawled, then hobbled to where her phone had gone (it happened to be under the kitchen table this time) and called Normand and yelled at him and then he started yelling back and she remembered that she had forgotten their deal to shingle the roof together on the weekend, and she knew she wouldn't be able to get the shingles on the roof in time for Liz's visit now, and her whole plan to tell Liz something scary and important and powerful - that she loved her - that she had been braving herself up to do for the last three months now, was all ruined.
+She had just laid there on the ground, wondering if she had broken her leg, and getting angrier at the Whole World for attacking her that week - that whole year - and her foot started to get all warm and throbbing and it wasn't until later that it *really* started to hurt, when she had finally crawled, then hobbled to where her phone had gone (it happened to be under the kitchen table this time) and called Normand and yelled at him and then he started yelling back and then she remembered that she had forgotten their deal to shingle the roof together on the weekend, and she knew she wouldn't be able to get the shingles on the roof in time for Liz's visit now, and her whole plan to tell Liz something scary and important and powerful - that she loved her - that she had been braving herself up to do for the last three months now, was all ruined.
 Just ruined.
 The Whole World had tried to take her out.
 It succeeded.
-That's what it felt like to Maeve, right then.
+That's what it felt like to Maeve, right then, when the ladder went sideways.

 And then while yelling at Norm later on the phone, she had heard Claudette in the background asking Normand what was going on and then they were arguing and it was all because Maeve used masking tape to fix the old ladder, because the wheelbarrow had had a flat since last year, and she had lost the air pump somewhere, and she had just forgotten too many things in a row this time.
 And now Claudette and Normand were mad at each other, because Maeve had maybe broken her leg, because of all that.
 Everything was her fault.

-And then Liz had come over early yesterday, already sad, and Maeve had made things so much worse, even though it was really Peotr who had made things so much worse, and Maeve had hobbled around all day after Liz left, trying not to think about how Liz was angry with her now, and might never ever come back, and Maeve might never see Harry again either, until she was maybe an old maid on her deathbed, when he finally would, just one last time, like in tragic movies.
+And then Liz had come over early yesterday, already sad, and Maeve had made things so much worse - even though it was really Peotr who had made things so much worse - and Maeve had hobbled around all day after Liz left, trying not to think about how she was angry with her now, and might never ever come back, and Maeve might never see Harry again either, until she was maybe an old maid on her deathbed, when he finally would, just one last time, like in tragic movies.
 Her imagination was really upset too.
 It really was.

 She just couldn't have Liz join the rest of the Whole World being mad at her, for forgetting to do one more thing that she should have done sooner.
 She should have told Liz that Peotr almost kissed her, back when it had almost happened.
 She had just wanted that whole part to go away, like it had *never* almost happened.
 She often almost managed to forget some things.
 Not that one though.